KPU-MASATO-Y/ACCS_project/README.md

 ## Install
 1. Install Fiji on the computer.
 Fiji can be downloaded from https://fiji.sc.
 See https://imagej.net/Fiji/Downloads for how to install Fiji.
 TWS is included in the Fiji plugin.
-2. Download the ACCS folder from Github.
+2. Download the ACCS folder from Github (https://github.com/KPU-MASATO-Y/ACCS_project.git).
 Put the ACCS folder on the desktop of the computer.